say8425/aws-secrets-manager-actions/README.md

 Your secrets will be environment values.
 And these environment values are masked with `***`.
 So never be revealed.

+#### Raw string values

+Most of the secrets are can be parsed.
+But some case, parsing can be failed, like invalid json.
+In this case, this unparsed raw sting will be stored in `asm_secret` env key.

 ### Export environment variables to file

 You can export these environment variables to file with `OUTPUT_PATH` input parameter.